n150 n300 T3000 p100 p300c 60 min Validated

 Native Video Animation with AnimateDiff

-Run SD 1.4 video generation on Blackhole — 15 seconds per frame, real images, no CPU fallback on the UNet.
+Run SD 1.4 video generation on Blackhole® — 15 seconds per frame, real images, no CPU fallback on the UNet.

 What you'll build

-world of tomorrow demo phosphor horizon demo
+world of tomorrow phosphor horizon nebula mayan temple

 What is AnimateDiff?